reorx/httpstat/README.md

 ### Environment Variables

-`httpstat` has a bunch of env vars to control its behavior.
+`httpstat` has a bunch of environment variables to control its behavior.
 Here are some usage demos, you can also run `httpstat --help` to see full explanation.

 <details>
 <summary><strong><code>HTTPSTAT_SHOW_BODY</code></strong></summary>